pazadam/VIA-TARIQ/README.md

 -   **south_case_roads.shp**

 Layer of 60 selected Roman roads in the Southern Levant used for comparison with calculated LCPs in the scenario 2.
-THe roads are coming from the *Itiner-e* dataset (Brughmans et al 2024).
+The roads are coming from the *Itiner-e* dataset (Brughmans et al 2024).

 -   **south_conductance_75.tif**